Comparisons

 - proof that multi-agent review improves every task

 Durable model and skill preference memory is roadmap work.
-Terminal run history is persisted locally by default; in-progress run and task state remains process-local.
+By default, Ennodia stores terminal run history locally.
+In-progress run and task state remains process-local.

 Other Related Work